Ligue pour la protection des oiseaux: History

 The founding of LPO in January 1912 was prompted by the non-enforcement of the 1902 law on protecting birds useful to agriculture, decided in Paris.
 Its first president was Louis Magaud d'Aubusson.
 From the same effort, in September 1912, the Réserve naturelle nationale des Sept-Îles was created, the first bird reserve in France (privately managed until 1976).

-In 1923, Louis Ternier (1861-1943) resigns and Jean Delacour (1890-1985) took over the leadership of the LPO.
+In 1923, Louis Ternier (1861–1943) resigned and Jean Delacour (1890–1985) took over the leadership of the LPO.
 He brought in new members, including women.
 These women brought a complementary perspective to bird protection, both in how birds are viewed and how they are protected.
-While women were completely absent in the 19th century, one of them, Alexandrine Feuillée-Billot, stood out by serving as the administrative secretary for more than 40 years.
-Alexandrine Feuillée-Billot represented a synthesis of the movements favorable to bird protection in the interwar period.
-As a naturalist, she belonged to several learned societies and her works were praised by ornithologists, which was exceptional for that era.
+While women had been completely absent in the 19th century, one of them, Alexandrine Feuillée-Billot, stood out by serving as the administrative secretary for more than 40 years, and representing the various movements favorable to bird protection in the interwar period.
+As a female naturalist, she belonged to several learned societies; her works were praised by ornithologists ,and others, which was exceptional in France for that era.

 In 1950, the International Convention for Bird Protection held in Paris established the general principle of bird conservation, departing from the utilitarian approach to their protection.

 Managing and monitoring the Réserve naturelle nationale des Sept-Îles, along with denouncing the trade of bird feathers, were the primary missions of the LPO until 1970.
 At that time, the concept of nature protection underwent a shift towards protecting habitats and improving living conditions for species.

 The LPO experienced a new wave of growth and definitively shifted towards scientific activities and the creation of nature reserves.
 By 1977, the LPO had 2,500 members and was recognized as a national reference association.
 In the following years, there was a steady increase in conservation actions and environmental education initiatives.
 The association became a nationally recognized French public interest organization by decree of July 3, 1986, published in the Journal officiel on July 9, 1986.
 In 1990, the first LPO branch is established in Lorraine.
 From that point onward, the LPO constitutes a national network of departmental and regional branches, all governed by the statutes of the "National LPO."